nehamoopen/workshop-worcs-pilot/README.md

 ```

 ## Workshop programme
-Links to a step-by-step guide for each part of the workshop are provided below.
+Links to a step-by-step guide for each part of the workshop are provided below, taken from the [WORCS Workflow vignette](https://cjvanlissa.github.io/worcs/articles/workflow.html)

 | Subject | Link | Additional information |